brettmillerb/Pester-Wiki/Invoke-Pester.md

 ###EnableExit
 Will cause Invoke-Pester to exit with a exit code equal to the number of failed tests once all tests have been run.
 Use this to "fail" a build when any tests fail.

-###OutputXml
+###OutputFile
-The path where Invoke-Pester will save a NUnit formatted test results log file.
+The path where Invoke-Pester will save formatted test results log file.
 If this path is not provided, no log will be generated.

+###OutputFormat
+The format of output, i.e. `NUnitXml`

 ###PassThru
 Causes Invoke-Pester to produce an output object which can be analyzed by its caller, instead of only sending output to the console.
-This can be used as part of a Continuous Integration written in PowerShell, as opposed to relying on a program to read the NUnit xml files produced when the OutputXml parameter is used.
+This can be used as part of a Continuous Integration written in PowerShell, as opposed to relying on a program to read the NUnit xml files produced when the `-OutputFormat` parameter is used.

 The object produced by Invoke-Pester when the PassThru switch is used contains the following properties: